How-to guide: Protect your dog’s feet like a pro

-Cleaning the dirt off a dog’s pads is great, but sometimes it’s not enough.
-To keep your dog’s feet safe, apply Vaseline- choose the type which has no-additive nor milking grease – on the pads.
+- Cleaning the dirt off a dog’s pads is great, but sometimes it’s not enough.
+Apply Vaseline- choose the type which has no additives or milking grease.
 Vaseline can prevent the pads from becoming excessively dry.

 2. Check the Dew Claw

 Where and what is the dew claw?
 This vestigial residual can be found on the side of your dog’s paw.
 Recognizable when the animal stands as it is the one claw that does not touch the ground, the dew claw is not as fastened to your dog’s skin as the other claws are.